-Campus Life and Residence Life also offer leadership roles that allow you to meet new people, develop leadership skills, and contribute to the School of the Art Institute of Chicago (SAIC) community.
-Taking on a leadership role with Campus Life and Residence Life is a great opportunity to make a positive impact at SAIC.
+Campus Life, Residence Life, and Multicultural Affairs also offer leadership roles that allow you to meet new people, develop leadership skills, and contribute to the School of the Art Institute of Chicago (SAIC) community.
+Taking on a leadership role is a great opportunity to make a positive impact at SAIC.

 New Student Orientation Leaders